 Monsanto is easily one of the quaintest places to see in Portugal that’s not too far from the Spanish border.

-This small, fortified village was named as the “most Portuguese village in Portugal” in 1938.
-Houses and streets in Monsanto are packed tightly and carved from the rocky cliffs and granite boulders that surround the town itself.
+This small, fortified village was named as the most Portuguese village in Portugal in 1938.
+It’s totally stunning and the houses and streets in Monsanto are packed tightly and carved from the rocky cliffs and granite boulders that surround the town itself.

-Visiting the castle that overlooks Mosanto provides an excellent panoraMonsantohe flat plains below and the nearby mountains of the Serra de Estrela.
+Visiting the castle that overlooks Monsanto and the nearby mountains of the Serra de Estrela.

-If you follow this street it will lead you to the main square, where a parish church housing beautiful gilded altars and painted pillars awaits to be Instagramed 🙂
+If you follow this street it will lead you to the main square, where a parish church housing beautiful gilded altars to see.
+It’s gorgeous.

-It is also worth considering a little hike to visit the castle in the town.
-It offers great views across the Alqueva Dam and tasty olive groves.
-Yum!
+It is also worth considering a little hike to visit the castle, too.
+It’s got some great views across the Alqueva Dam.

 3.)
 Castelo Rodrigo

 Nestled on top of a hill, the beautiful village of Castelo Rodrigo looks down over the plateau that stretches eastwards to Spain and northwards to the valley of River Douro.